 Co-chairs: Lori Lyman, Bruce Alton

-The Development Committee is responsible for establishing and managing fund raising activities to fund the current and future programs supporting the GLA goals.
+The Development Committee is responsible for establishing and managing fund raising activities that support the GLA mission and goals.

 Chair: David Herr